-Students supported by fellowships funded externally are expected to adhere to rules and regulations of the granting agency with respect to leaves from academic and research work.
-The fellowships and grants administrator in the Office of the Dean for Graduate Education can assist in discussions with fellowship providers .
-If the organization providing the fellowship requires suspension of fellowship benefits during the Childbirth Accommodation period, and appropriate documentation is obtained by the Office of the Dean for Graduate Education, the student will be eligible for substitute payment from the Childbirth Accommodation Fund.
+- Fellowships: Fellowships from sources internal to MIT are normally not interrupted during a Childbirth Accommodation period.
+Therefore, students supported in this manner and approved for the leave are not entitled to additional payments from the Childbirth Accommodation Fund.
+Students who are supported by fellowships from sources external to MIT are expected to adhere to rules and regulations of the granting agency with respect to leaves from academic and research work.
+The Manager of Graduate Fellowships in the OGE can assist in discussions with fellowship providers .
+If the organization providing the fellowship requires suspension of fellowship benefits during the Childbirth Accommodation period, and appropriate documentation is obtained by the OGE, the student will be eligible for substitute payment from the Childbirth Accommodation Fund.

 - plans for time-sensitive research presentations or reports

 - other issues of importance (e.g., field work, doctoral qualifying examinations, publication deadlines, or other milestones in the student’s program)

 Normally, the length of the accommodation period will be decided in consultation with the OGE.

 Approval of Childbirth Accommodation is granted by the OGE after appropriate consultation with the student’s department.
 Normally, the accommodation is granted to eligible graduate students who have submitted a petition and appropriate documentation of anticipated childbirth (consisting of a brief statement by the student’s medical service provider with a best estimate of the delivery date) and who have initiated planning within the department prior to delivery.

 Students approved for Childbirth Accommodation retain access to on-campus medical facilities and eligibility for outside hospitalization benefits, provided that appropriate tuition and health insurance fees have been paid for the term in which childbirth is anticipated.